plastics-industry-bioplastics-eco-friendly-concept

 Limitations

 Although bioplastics are revolutionary, they can come with some drawbacks.
 For example, depending on how manufacturers make certain variants of these plastics, some decompose and produce small amounts of methane gas.
-Also, as it stands, bioplastics are still more expensive to make than most regular plastic
+Also, as it stands, bioplastics are still more expensive to make than most regular plastics.

 Yet, despite some of these limitations, plastics industry manufacturers are still striving to make improvements, save on costs, and sustain our environment.